Designing for Crisis ResPonse

 Acquisition Integration

 Mid-project, Dataminr acquired a third party mapping platform.
-Their product lead argued we adopt an event-centric radius, since that was validated with banking users.
+Their product lead argued we move radius settings from assets to topics (event-centric approach validated with banking users).

 My response:

-Presented to Director of Product with research evidence and engineering spike showing 18-24 months of migration with no clear benefit.
-Leadership agreed to build on our existing paradigm.
+Presented to Director of Product with research evidence showing the event-centric approach would create the same proximity problem and an engineering spike showing 18-24 months of migration work with no clear benefit.
+Leadership agreed to build on our existing asset-centric paradigm, avoiding nearly 2 years of wasted development.

 Solution